The Evolution of Cooperation in the Tumor Microenvironment

-This project is led by the Johns Hopkins University School of Medicine
+This project is led by Dr. Ken Pienta at the Johns Hopkins University School of Medicine

 This project raises new questions about tumorigenesis by studying cooperation through the sharing of diffusible products, with the aims of identifying the diffusible products shared by cancer cells to promote or inhibit growth, and utilizing the microhabitat patch (MPH) technology to study the interactions of cancer and host cells within a 3D microenvironment.